- People are increasingly using rapid coronavirus tests to screen for the virus before attending an event.

 Antigen tests can be done more quickly — with results in as little as 15 minutes — using saliva or a nasal swab.
 Like PCR tests, antigen tests show whether someone has an active infection.

-Although antigen tests are faster and the number of tests being run can be easily scaled up, they have a high false-negative rate — with as many as half of negative results inaccurate.
+Although antigen tests are faster and the number of tests being run can be easily scaled up, they have a high false-negative rate — with as many as

 The Vermont Department of Health counts a positive antigen test as a positive case only if it’s been confirmed with a PCR test.
 Other states have similar procedures.